laishuai111/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 - `404` **Not found**: A requested resource (e.g. an organization or bucket) was not found.
   The response body contains the requested resource type, e.g. "organization", and resource name.
 - `413` **Request entity too large**: The payload exceeded the 50MB limit.
+- `422` **Unprocessible entity**: Request data is invalid. `code` and `message` in the response body provide details about the problem.
-  All request data was rejected and not written.
+  All request data is rejected and not written.
 - `429` **Too many requests**: API token is temporarily over quota.
 The `Retry-After` header describes when to try the write request again.
 - `500` **Internal server error**: Default HTTP status for an error.
 - `503` **Service unavailable**: Server is temporarily unavailable to accept writes.
 The `Retry-After` header describes when to try the write again.